microsoft/ailab/BuildAnIntelligentBot/readme.md

 1. Repeat the previous steps for `risotto`.

 Deploy and test custom speech:

 1. Go to Visual Studio and **Right-click** the `ChatBot` project.
 1. Click **Publish**.
 1. Click **Publish** again and wait for the deployment to complete.
 This step might take a few minutes.
 1. Open your chat bot in a browser: `https://chatbot-<your initials>.azurewebsites.net/`.
 1. Click the **Speech** option and try the following utterances using an *Italian* accent for the highlighted words:

     * Click the microphone icon once and say ++Do you have **risotto**?++
     * Click the microphone icon once and say ++Do you have **calzone**?++

-    > NOTE: The default speech service won't be able to understand these utterances and will reply with: `Sorry, I didn't understand that`.
+    > **Note:** The default speech service won't be able to understand these utterances and will reply with: `Sorry, I didn't understand that`.

 1. Click the **Custom Speech** option and try the same utterances again:

     * Click the microphone icon once and say ++Do you have **risotto**?++
     * The bot will reply with a response from our Knowledge Base: *We have a large selection of risottos in our menu, our recommendation is risotto ai funghi.*
     * Click the microphone icon once and say ++Do you have **calzone**?++
     * The bot will reply with a response from our Knowledge Base: *We sell calzones only Fridays.*

-    > NOTE: Notice that Custom Speech is able to pick up the food options that we specified using a different pronunciation.
+    > **Note:** Notice that Custom Speech is able to pick up the food options that we specified using a different pronunciation.

 ## Adding Speech Translation to your Bot